 For this article, I will share essential street photography tips to remember when you travel.
 I am no pro nor do I have taken lessons in street photography.
-Just a travel blogger who continue to improve my craft because I am a permanent beta, a work in progress.
+Just a travel blogger who continues to improve my craft because I am a permanent beta, a work in progress.

 Blend in, be a local